brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 Let's now scale up the application to simulate more demand, this is the big moment we were waiting for to see how our monitoring solution automatically reacts to changes in the environment.

-When scaling up from the Pod control in *OpenShift*, *Kubernetes* will kickoff a new pod.
-Shortly after, *Prometheus* will query again *Kubernetes* and will discover there's a new endpoint available, it will automatically pick it up and now will be scraping data from both pods.
+When scaling up from the Pod control in [*Red Hat OpenShift*](https://www.openshift.com/), [*Kubernetes*](https://kubernetes.io/) will kickoff a new pod.
+Shortly after, [*Prometheus*](https://prometheus.io/) will query again [*Kubernetes*](https://kubernetes.io/) and will discover there's a new endpoint available, it will automatically pick it up and now will be scraping data from both pods.
 The following illustration should describe the new environment status when increasing the number of pods from 1 to 2.

 ![Prometheus 2 Pods]({{ site.baseurl }}/assets/img/posts/monitor-pods-2.png){:width="100%"}